 Chair of British Outreach

-Kojo Koram is currently studying for PhD at Birkbeck College, University of London.
-His thesis will examine the position of the law on controlled drugs within the legacy of empire.
+Kojo Koram is a Lecturer in Law at Birkbeck School of Law, University of London.
+Prior to academia, Kojo worked in social welfare law, as well as youth work and teaching.
+He was called to the Bar of England and Wales in 2011 and then received his PhD in 2017.
+His dissertation examined the position of the law on controlled drugs within the legacy of empire.
 Kojo also works as a legal advisor with Release.
 In this role, Kojo offers free legal advice at several legal outreach projects across London to clients who are engaged with drug and alcohol treatment centres.

 Dana Francisco Miranda

 Dana Francisco Miranda is an Assistant Professor of Philosophy at the University of Massachusetts Boston.
 His work is in political philosophy, Africana philosophy, and 19th century and contemporary European thought.
 He earned his doctorate at the University of Connecticut where he completed his dissertation, “Approaching Cadavers: Suicide and Depression in the African Diaspora,” which investigated the philosophical significance of suicide, depression and well-being for members of the African Diaspora.
 He also currently serves as a Junior Research Fellow for the Applied Ethics Center (University of Massachusetts Boston).
 Read more.

 Victor Hugo Pacheco Chávez